evennia/evennia/docs/sphinx/source/wiki/AsyncProcess.rst

 Assorted notes
 --------------

+Note that the ``run_async`` will try to launch a separate thread behind the scenes.
+Some databases, notably our default database SQLite3, does *not* allow concurrent read/writes.
+So if you do a lot of database access (like saving to an Attribute) in your function, your code might actually run *slower* using this functionality if you are not careful.
+Extensive real-world testing is your friend here.

-Be careful with choosing when to use asynchronous calls.
+Overall, be careful with choosing when to use asynchronous calls.
 It is mainly useful for large administration operations that has no direct influence on the game world (imports and backup operations come to mind).
 Since there is no telling exactly when an asynchronous call actually ends, using them for in-game commands is to potentially invite confusion and inconsistencies (and very hard-to-reproduce bugs).

 The very first synchronous example above is not *really* correct in the case of Twisted, which is inherently an asynchronous server.
 Notably you